U.S. House members will visit State Dept to view Afghanistan dissent cable | Law-Order

 U.S. House members will visit State Dept to view Afghanistan dissent cable

+House Foreign Affairs Committee Chairman Michael McCaul and Ranking Member Gregory Meeks will visit the U.S. State Department on Tuesday to privately view a classified cable related to the August 2021 U.S. withdrawal from Afghanistan, department spokesperson Matthew Miller said.
+"They accepted that offer and it is our understanding that they will visit the Department today to review the cable and the response," Miller said in a press briefing.

-House Foreign Affairs Committee Chairman Michael McCaul and Ranking Member Gregory Meeks will visit the U.S. State Department on Tuesday to view a classified cable related to the August 2021 U.S. withdrawal from Afghanistan, department spokesperson Matt Miller said.
+House Foreign Affairs Committee Chairman Michael McCaul and Ranking Member Gregory Meeks will visit the U.S. State Department on Tuesday to privately view a classified cable related to the August 2021 U.S. withdrawal from Afghanistan, department spokesperson Matthew Miller said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)